 The time needed to complete and file Form 4506-T will vary depending on individual circumstances.
-The estimated average time is: Learning about the law or the form, 10 min.; Preparing the form, 12 min.; and Copying, assembling, and sending the form to the IRS,
+The estimated average time is: Learning about the law or the form, 10 min.; Preparing the form, 12 min.; and Copying, assembling, and sending the form to the IRS, 20 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making Form 4506-T simpler, we would be happy to hear from you.
-You can write to:

-Internal Revenue Service Tax Forms and Publications Division 1111 Constitution Ave.
-NW, IR-6526 Washington, DC 20224
+You can write to the Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:T:SP, 1111 Constitution Ave.
+NW, IR-6526, Washington, DC 20224.
 Do not send the form to this address.
 Instead, see Where to file on this page.